Our Tax Strategy

 Toro teams with all of its subsidiaries, including UK Group members, to identify, assess, and manage tax risks and account for them appropriately.
 Risk management measures, including controls over compliance systems, are maintained and monitored for their effectiveness.

 The Toro group Global Tax Director owns and implements the approach to tax, which is adopted by all Toro affiliates, including the UK Group.
-The approach is continually monitored by the Toro Board Finance Committee.
+The Toro group Global Tax Director collaborates the approach with the Treasurer / Sr. Managing Director, Global Tax & Investor Relations, the Chief Financial Officer, and the Chief Executive Officer of Toro to ensure the approach is consistent with Toro’s values.
+In addition, the approach is annually monitored by the Toro Board Finance Committee pursuant to the Finance Committee Charter.
 The Toro group Global Tax Director is also responsible for ensuring that policies and procedures that support the approach are in place, maintained and used consistently around the world by all Toro subsidiaries, including the UK Group.

 The Tax Strategy is reviewed and update annually.
-It was last approved for the fiscal year ending October 31, 2020 by the Toro Managing Director – Tax, Treasury, Financial Services & Risk Management and the Toro Global Tax Director.
+It was last approved for the fiscal year ending October 31, 2023 by the Treasurer / Sr. Managing Director, Global Tax & Investor Relations and the Toro Global Tax Director.